imyu37/glassplotter/README.md

 ## Getting Started
 Executable binaries for Windows/Mac can be downloaded in [Release page](https://github.com/heterophyllus/glassplotter/releases).

-See also [Wiki](https://github.com/heterophyllus/glassplotter/wiki) to get how to use.
+See also [Wiki](https://github.com/heterophyllus/glassplotter/wiki) to get how to use and other information.

 ## Resources
 This application extracts glass data from Zemax AGF files.
 Each of AGF files is available on the respective supplier's web site.
 If Zemax has been installed to the computer, they might be contained in the folder like Documents/Zemax/Glasscat.